james-stevens/xscreensaver-suspend/README.md

 If you have `gcc` install, it should just build when you run `make`.

 It's very simple and only uses std *nix stuff, so shouldn't need a `configure` to compile.

+It will take virtually zero CPU during usage as it's spends most of it's life waiting for messages from `xscreensaver`.